halfak/Difference-Engine/WORKLOG.rst

 Diff functionality officially split out.
 See http://github.org/halfak/deltas Woot.
 OK.
-So my plan for today is to start removing the diff functionality from this project and including it as a dependency.
+So my plan for today is to start removing the diff functionality

 First, I need to go to conf.yaml to structure it to represent the imports from deltas. ... {{done}}